 frame containing the Location Parameters element with the Radio Information subelement and is a signed

-integer, one octet in length, reported in dBm.
+integer, one octet in length, reported as an EIRP in dBm.
 A value of –128 indicates that the transmit power is unknown.
 The tolerance for the transmit power value reported in the Radio Information subelement is ± 5 dB.
 This tolerance is defined as the maximum possible difference, in decibels, between the reported power value and the total transmitted power across all antennas of the STA, which are measured when transmitting Location Request frames.

 8.4.2.164 VHT Transmit Power Envelope element